SouravSaha00123/date_extraction/README.md

  [Pytesseract](https://pypi.org/project/pytesseract/)

 ## How to run the model?
- The model is implemented in date_class.py.Download the date_pattern text file and the document file containing certain text.
-Convert the document file into readable text.
+ The model is implemented in date_class.py.
+Download the date_pattern text file.
+Convert any scanned document file into readable text.
 Run the following lines to extract dates from text.
  `````````
 sentences=sent_tokenize(text)
 for sentence in sentences: